sc0v0ne/LearnAI/ml/mlflow.md

 Here we focus on two functionalities of MLflow Models:

 - **Saving** trained models in a local environment.

 - **Deploying** trained models in a local environment.

 Now, we need to train a scikit-learn estimator.

-We are using scikit-learn’s breast cancer dataset to fit a `LogisticRegression` estimator.
+We are using the scikit-learn breast cancer dataset to fit a `LogisticRegression` estimator.

-We are splitting the data into train and test sets because we need some data after training to show how MLflow can be used to deploy models.
+We split the data into train and test sets because we need some data after training to show how MLflow can be used to deploy models.

 ```py
     # import dependencies